AdrianSunshine/AirplaneSizing/README.md

 ## Contact

-If you have any questions, comments, or suggestions about this project, feel free to contact me at [sonnemann.adrian@gmail.com](mailto:sonnemann.adrian@gmail.com).
+If you have any questions, comments, or suggestions about this project, feel free to [contact me](mailto:sonnemann.adrian@gmail.com).

 ## License